Blocked Anal Glands in Dogs Causes & Grooming Tips

 Every pet parent wants their furry friend to stay healthy and happy.
 But sometimes, dogs face a painful and often overlooked issue: blocked anal glands in dogs.
 If left untreated, this can cause serious discomfort and even infections.
-Regular Pet Grooming Abu Dhabi sessions not only improve hygiene but also help spot early signs of gland problems.
+Regular Pet Grooming in Abu Dhabi sessions not only improve hygiene but also help spot early signs of gland problems.
 Let’s see what causes them and how you can help your pup feel better.

 Types of Anal Gland Problems in Dogs